karel-brinda/NanoSim-H/README.rst

 1. ``simulated.log`` – Log file for simulation process.

-2. ``simulated_reads.fasta`` – FASTA file of simulated reads.
+2. ``simulated.fa`` – FASTA file of simulated reads.
 Reads can contain information about how they were created either in RNF, or in the original NanoSim naming convention.

         **RNF naming convention**